 - Michael Houghton—Canada Excellence Research Chair in Virology at the University of Alberta—is creating a vaccine against the hepatitis C virus (a virus he discovered and cloned).
 His work is already being touted as being worthy of a Nobel Prize.

 - Adrian Owen—Canada Excellence Research Chair in Cognitive Neuroscience and Imaging at Western University—has developed a system to communicate with some people in vegetative states, transforming our understanding of what consciousness means.

-- Howard Wheater—Canada Excellence Research Chair in Water Security at the University of Saskatchewan—has set up the Global Institute for Water Security to help us understand how a changing climate, land management practices and the development of natural resources affect our water supply, and how we can work to manage it sustainably.
+- Howard Wheater—Canada Excellence Research Chair in Water Security at the University of Saskatchewan—has set up the Global Institute for Water Security to help us understand how changing climate, land management practices, and development of natural resources affect our water supply, and how we can work to manage it sustainably.

-The CERC program is a tri-agency initiative of the Social Sciences and Humanities Research Council (SSHRC), the Natural Sciences and Engineering Research Council and the Canadian Institutes of Health Research.
+The CERC Program is a tri-agency initiative of the Social Sciences and Humanities Research Council (SSHRC), the Natural Sciences and Engineering Research Council (NSERC) and the Canadian Institutes of Health Research (CIHR).
 It is administered by the Tri-agency Institutional Programs Secretariat, which is housed within SSHRC.

-More information on the CERC program and current chairholders is available on the CERC website.
+More information on the CERC Program and current chairholders is available on the CERC website (www.cerc.gc.ca).